GSA/digitalgov.gov/content/resources/required-web-content-and-links.md

 - All agency websites, internal and external.
 - Secondary sites can link to the accessibility statement on the domain website.

-Learn more about what content helps provide your users with accessible digital experiences in [Requirements for delivering a digital-first public experience](https://digital.gov/resources/delivering-digital-first-public-experience/) and the [OMB Memorandum: Strategic Plan for Improving Management of Section 508 of the Rehabilitation Act](https://www.whitehouse.gov/wp-content/uploads/legacy_drupal_files/omb/procurement/memo/strategic-plan-508-compliance.pdf) (PDF, 212 kb, 13 pages, January 2013).
+Learn more about what content helps provide your users with accessible digital experiences in [Requirements for delivering a digital-first public experience](https://digital.gov/resources/delivering-digital-first-public-experience/).
 {{< /box >}}

 ## Budget and Performance Reports